benepass/swagger-ui-plugins/packages/hierarchical-tags/README.md

 hierarchical tags active.
 You can mess around with the `example/pet-store.json` and `example/index.html` files to try different inputs.

-When you change the source code, just run `npm run build` to rebuild the plugin file in the `example` folder and reload the page.
+When you change the source code, just run `bun run build` to rebuild the plugin file in the `example` folder and reload the page.

 ### Publishing

-(This is more of a note-to-self.)
+create a classic personal access token on github with the `packages:write` scope.

+save that token as an env var called `BENEPASS_GITHUB_PACKAGE_TOKEN`

 To publish the github package, simply bump the version and run `npm publish`.

-To publish to unpkg (via npmjs.com), just remove the `@kael-shipman` prefix from the package name and then run `npm publish` again.
-You should revert this change when you've successfully published the package to npm.